Brett-Tanner/Journal/2023/Oct_23.md

 ### Work Project - [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)

 - Future Plans

+  - [] Add a 'download PDF invoice' button
+    - Just for staff or for everyone?
+  - [] Add button to generate photo service armband PDF for parties

+    - Printable template with kids' names and a color which shows their photo status

   - See if the occasional memory problems are actually something more like [this](https://www.engineyard.com/blog/thats-not-a-memory-leak-its-bloat/)
     - [] Also loading all the TimeSlots and Options from the start when calculating Invoice costs